Even as adults, we always have lessons to learn.

 There were moments when two organisms were attracted to each other to do something rash, but pleasurable.
 The classic make-out scene in the back seat of an automobile was a rite of passage for the young in decades gone by.
 The reason why many people stopped making out in the back seat was the scale of the vehicles…and the human body.
 Without going into specifics, I met a hot guy at a bar in SoMa, we made out, and wanted to do more.
 Me?
 I lived the suburbs of Contra Costa County.
 That was out of the picture.
 Him?
 He lived in the city, but with roommates.
 Any alternatives?
 Um…not that would cause further drama amongst peripheral people, but everything else was off the table.
 Solution?
 We drove up through the Castro in my rented Mazda coupe and found a reasonably flat place up on Twin Peaks to do something with the lights of the city entertaining us.
 Needless to say, it was the wrong car to make out in!
 A gearshift, a handbrake and a console binnacle made for some interesting gymnastics that would seem impossible for hirsute men to accomplish.
 Note to self, pick a proper vehicle to make out in.
 Did I learn that lesson?
 No…well, I did after the second time.

 The moral of these stories are…you're human.
-You make mistakes.
+You make dumb decisions.
 Then you get older and have to recall these stories to remind you how much you've grown.
-As painful, silly and just downright wrong as they me…someone else be will pulling the same things at the same age you did them.
+As painful, silly and just downright wrong as they were…someone else be will pulling the same things at the same age you did them.

 Then, you take a deep breath and wonder if anyone else had done these silly things dating back well over a decade or more.
 Knowing that there were similar stories of this kind that all it takes is a good run of laughter.
 And, a smile.
 That's what life is all about.